-- After the login, you can view all your past browsing history in My Google Activity page.
+- After the login, you can view all your past browsing history on My Google Activity page.

 - You can browse through days and months, check recently visited web pages, etc.

 - However, you won’t be able to restore the history directly to Google Chrome from here.
-You can, however, delete any of the browsing histories by clicking on the Options (three dots) and select Delete.
+You can delete any of the browsing histories by clicking on the Options (three dots) and select Delete.

-Note: The My Activity page only records the browsing history if you are logged into your Google Account at the time of visiting the web page.
-Any pages access without being logged into the Google account or Incognito mode will not be saved.
+Note: This page only records the browsing history if you are logged into your Google Account at the time of visiting the web page.
+Any pages accessed without being logged or Incognito mode will not be saved.

 - Type control and click OK to open Control Panel.

-- Click on Programs > Programs and Features.
+- Click on Programs, then select Programs and Features.

-- Select Control Panel and click on Uninstall.
+- Select Google Chrome and click on Uninstall.